In the early morning hours of July 26, 1978, John McCormick, a 63-year-old cab driver, was fatally shot outside of his home in Washington, D.C.

 The hair evidence from Tribble’s case was sent for mitochondrial DNA testing.
 Wright, who had been acquitted of the McCormick murder where the stocking was found, also submitted his DNA for testing.
 On January 5, 2012, DNA testing excluded both Tribble and Wright as sources of the hair, and proved that the hair used to convict Tribble did not come from him or his alleged accomplice.

-In April 2012, U.S. Attorney Ronald C. Machen Jr. agreed to drop the charges against Tribble and on May 11, District of Columbia Superior Court Judge Laura Cordero vacated the conviction and dismissed the charges.
+In April 2012, U.S. Attorney Ronald C. Machen Jr. agreed to dismiss the charges against Tribble and on May 11, District of Columbia Superior Court Judge Laura Cordero vacated the conviction and dismissed the charges.

 In August 2013, Levick filed a motion requesting that Wright’s conviction be vacated and dismissed, and that he be granted a certificate of innocence.
 The prosecution did not oppose the dismissal but opposed granting a certificate of innocence.